20-25 July 2014, AIDS 2014 - the 20th International AIDS Conference, Melbourne, Australia

 10-12 August 2014, 69th International Conference on Diseases in Nature Communicable to Man (INCDNCM), University of British Columbia, Vancouver, British Columbia, Canada

-The 69th Annual Meeting of INCDNCM is being hosted by the BCCDC Public Health Microbiology & Reference Laboratory, at the University of British Columbia, Vancouver, BC.
+The 69th Annual Conference of INCDNCM is being hosted by the BCCDC Public Health Microbiology & Reference Laboratory, at the University of British Columbia, Vancouver, BC.

-Zoonotic diseases are the major focus of this two day meeting, which serves as a forum for physicians, scientists, veterinarians, specialists and public health professionals to present their research and findings for discussion and debate.
+Zoonotic diseases are the major focus of the meeting, which serves as a forum for physicians, scientists, veterinarians, specialists and public health professionals to present their research and findings for discussion and debate.
 Symposia will focus on emerging diseases such as Lyme disease, arboviral, rickettsial, bacterial and parasitic infections in humans and animals.

-Information on conference registration, preferential accommodation rates at the University, social events, travel and tourism within the city of Vancouver will also be posted on this website.
+Guidelines on the submission of abstracts, on-line conference registration, the conference program, preferential accommodation rates at the University, social events, and travel and tourism within the city of Vancouver are all posted on the website.

 19-20 Sept 2014, International Conference on Infections and their Prevention, Beijing, People's Republic of China

 Topics to be discussed will include:

 22-24 Sept 2014, Infectious Diseases in the Mediterranean and the Middle East: Current Challenges, an ESCMID postgraduate workshop, Izmir, Turkey